yoitsyoung/yoitsyoung.github.io/about.md

 ---

 I'm Young.
 My full name is Ling Young Loon.
 I grew up in Singapore, and study Economics at LSE.
 The pulse of capital through peoples, cities, and histories fascinates me.
-I program almost daily.
+I trade and invest, and spend the rest of my time programming.
 It is now an inveterate extension of my self.

 > Civilization advances by extending the number of important operations which we can perform without thinking of them